-CLASS 1501.
+CLASS 3201.
 UNIT 1 - The Worth of Wild Roots - Junior Exhibit will consist of the following:

 - Completed Wildlife e-Record presented in a sturdy binder/notebook. - B. Include the following information on the Wildlife page: Show what you did and learned.
 Show evidence of your personal field experiences, study or observations. - C. A display board showing educational information about a topic of interest related to wildlife.
 Follow the standardized display board size of 4' x 3'.
 No additional items may be included in front of display board.
-Possible topics could include but not restricted to: species found in Colorado, wildlife habitats, role of predators, types of bird feed, or urban wildlife challenges. - D. OR, instead of a display board, exhibit may be a stand-alone item, such as a wildlife diorama, scrapbook with wildlife information, pictures and news, a bird feeder or bath, or wildlife track molds. - E. Project will be evaluated on the quality of information completed in the e-Record (25%) and quality of exhibit (75%).
+Possible topics could include but are not limited to: species found in Colorado, wildlife habitats, role of predators, types of bird feed, or urban wildlife challenges. - D. OR, instead of a display board, exhibit may be a standalone item, such as wildlife diorama, scrapbook with wildlife information, pictures and news, a bird feeder or bath, or wildlife track molds.

-CLASS 1502.
-UNIT 1 - The Worth of Wild Roots - Intermediate Exhibit requirements the same as for CLASS 1501.
+CLASS 3202.
+UNIT 1 - The World of Wild Roots - Intermediate

-CLASS 1503.
-UNIT 1 - The Worth of Wild Roots - Senior Exhibit requirements the same as for CLASS 1501.
+CLASS 3203.
+UNIT 1 - The World of Wild Roots - Senior Exhibit requirements the same as for CLASS 3201.

-CLASS 1504.
-UNIT 2 - Living Wild in an Ecosystem - Junior Exhibit requirements the same as for CLASS 1501.
+CLASS 3204.
+UNIT 2 - Living Wild in an Ecosystem - Junior

-CLASS 1505.
+CLASS 3205.
 UNIT 2 - Living Wild in an Ecosystem - Intermediate

-CLASS 1506.
-UNIT 2 - Living Wild in an Ecosystem - Senior Exhibit requirements the same as for CLASS 1501.
+CLASS 3206.
+UNIT 2 - Living Wild in an Ecosystem -

-CLASS 1507.
+CLASS 3207.
 UNIT 3 - Managing in a World with You & Me - Junior

-CLASS 1508.
+CLASS 3208.
 UNIT 3 - Managing in a World with You & Me - Intermediate

-CLASS 1509.
-UNIT 3 - Managing in a World with You & Me - Senior
+CLASS 3209.
+UINT 3 - Managing in a World with You & Me - Senior

-CLASS 1510.
-Stand-Alone Item (All Units) - Junior Exhibit requirements the same as for CLASS 1501.
+CLASS 3210.
+Stand-Alone Item (All Units) - Junior Exhibit requirements the same as for CLASS 3201.

-CLASS 1511.
-Stand-Alone Item (All Units) - Intermediate Exhibit requirements the same as for CLASS 1501.
+CLASS 3211.
+Stand-Alone Item (All Units) - Intermediate Exhibit requirements the same as for CLASS 3201.

-CLASS 1512.
-Stand-Alone Item (All Units) - Senior Exhibit requirements the same as for CLASS 1501.
+CLASS 3212.
+Stand-Alone Item (All Units) - Senior Exhibit requirements the same as for CLASS 3201.